Unfortunately, there’s no class in our school system called “Learning how to love yourself.” Wouldn’t that be great if we all took a class like that?

 So where do we get our self-esteem, self-worth, and self-love from *or lack thereof*?
 It comes from a variety of places, but it all starts with our parents when we were children.
 It explains a lot about how you love yourself, which is often why children raised in broken families and unsupportive parents find it tough to love themselves.

-There’s no single explanation for why we don’t love ourselves enough, as it can be caused by a terrible childhood.
+There’s no single explanation for why we don’t love ourselves enough, but it’s usually caused by a terrible childhood.
 Or, it can also be caused by a toxic relationship or friendship that encouraged you to have that perception of yourself.

 The way we love ourselves affects all our decisions in life.
 If anything, loving yourself can prevent you from terrible decisions you’ll likely regret in the future.
 [Read: Why do I hate myself so much?
 Learn to love yourself instead]